The CRU has today, 20th August 2021, published the draft Risk Preparedness Plan for electricity crises in Ireland.

 Regulation EU 2019/941 on risk preparedness in the electricity sector sets out requirements for each EU Member State to ensure that consistent plans are in place to prevent, prepare for and manage crisis events that may result in a loss of electricity supply to customers.
-As Competent Authority for Ireland for this regulation, the CRU must develop a list of such crisis scenarios relevant to the Irish electricity system.
-The purpose of this consultation is to ensure that a reasonable range of crisis scenarios has been identified, and that their likelihoods and possible impacts on the electricity system have been fully considered.
+As Competent Authority for Ireland for this regulation, and in close collaboration with EirGrid and ESBN, the CRU has developed a draft Risk Preparedness Plan for electricity crises in Ireland.